fkhan000/Credit-Card-Rec-System/README.md

 ## 🔄 Data Preparation

-Split the dataset into training and testing sets by running:
+Split the dataset into training and testing sets by going to the card_rec folder and running:
 ```
-python src/train_test_split.py
+python prepare_datasets.py
 ```

 ## 🚀 Training the Model